sungwoopark95/Scheduling_BilinearRewards/README.md

   This file includes the code for generating an environment (synthetic world or real world) of a queueing system with the bilinear reward structure.

   * Algorithm.py\
-  This file includes the code for the scheduling algorithm.
+  This file includes the code for scheduling algorithms.

   * Oracle.py\
   This file includes the code for running the oracle policy.